 Luxe Dinners

 Back to Top of ListDine Out Lauderdale is the perfect time to enjoy the region’s fine dining establishments.
-The Four Seasons Hotel & Residences Fort Lauderdale is home to Evelyn’s Fort Lauderdale, known for eastern Mediterranean cuisine with coastal flair, and its newest spot, MAASS, a contemporary American restaurant with open-fire cooking methods.
+The Four Seasons Hotel & Residences Fort Lauderdale is home to Evelyn’s Fort Lauderdale, renowned for its Eastern Mediterranean cuisine with a coastal flair, and MAASS, a contemporary American restaurant recognized by the Michelin Guide for its open-fire cooking techniques.

 Happy Hour Hotspots